OrelKarmi/website-audit-reporter/README.md

 ## Graphs

+## Graphs

+### Main Graph

+The main graph provides an overview of the website's performance, highlighting key areas that need attention.

 ![Main Graph](images/main_graph.png)

+### Researcher Graph

+The researcher graph offers a more detailed analysis, focusing on specific elements and their impact.

 ![Researcher Graph](images/researcher_graph.png)

-## Graph Details

-Each node in the main graph corresponds to a detailed view in the researcher graph.
-This allows for a deeper analysis of specific elements, providing insights into individual components and their impact on the overall website performance.